Menstrual Hygiene Management Among Adolescent Girls in Kenya

 As girls miss school and fall behind, the educational disparity between boys and girls widens.
 A 2014 study showed that “girls’ enrolment ratios [in Kenya] have increased in recent years, but large inequality gaps in primary education attainment remain.”70 Other studies have confirmed this trend; multiple studies find that the gap between girls’ and boys’ education is most pronounced during secondary education, suggesting that this gap widens as girls experience menarche.71 This gap in education also contributes to the gap in literacy rates.
 Compared to the national illiteracy average of 7% in 2014, “50% of girls 15—19 are illiterate in the rural, conservative North Eastern province.”72

 The gap in education that comes as a result of poor MHM can lead to deeper economic consequences.
-According to a 1999 study by the World Bank, a 1 percent increase of women with a secondary education causes a .3 percent increase in per capita income on average.73 This suggests that as poor MHM decreases educational attendance among girls, there may be adverse economic consequences in the form of lower economic productivity.
+According to a 1999 study by the World Bank, a 1% increase in women with a secondary education causes a .3 percent increase in per capita income on average.73 This suggests that as poor MHM decreases educational attendance among girls, there may be adverse economic consequences in the form of lower economic productivity.

 Practices